Nobleza-Energy/LASMnemonicsID/README.md

 pip install lasmnemonicsid
 ```

-## 🧪 Test with your Data: Multiple files will load into a dictionary
+## 🧪 Test with your Data using the load.ipynb notebook or copying 👇

 ```python